 Al applications put pressure on the data center network.
 Consider Al training for self-driving cars as an example, the deep learning algorithm relies heavily on massive sample data and high-performance computing capabilities.
 The training data collected is approaching the P level (1PB = 1024 TB) per day.
 If traditional hard disk storage and common CPUs were used to process the data, it could take at least one year to complete the training, which is clearly impractical.
 To improve Al data processing efficiency, revolutionary changes are needed in the storage and computing fields.

-For example, storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS) [5].
+For example, storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS) [6].

-Storage media has evolved from HDDs to SSDs to meet real-time data access requirements, reducing the medium latency by more than 100 times.
-Without similar improvements in network latency, these storage improvements are not realized and simply move the bottleneck from the media to communication latency.
+To meet real-time data access requirements, storage media has evolved from hard disk drives (HDDs) to solid-state drives (SSDs) to storage-class memory (SCMs).
+This has reduced storage medium latency by more than 1000 times.
+Without similar improvements in network latency, these storage improvements cannot be realized and simply move the bottleneck from the media to communication latency.
 With networked SSD drives, the communication latency accounts for more than 60% of the total storage end-to-end latency.
+With the move to SCM drives, this percentage could increase to 85% unless improvements in network performance are achieved.
 This creates a scenario where the precious storage media is idle more than half of the time.
-When you consider recent improvements in both storage media and AI computing processors together, the communication latency accounts for more than 50% of the total latency, further hindering improvements and wasting resources [6].
+When you consider recent improvements in both storage media and AI computing processors together, the communication latency accounts for more than 50% of the total latency, further hindering improvements and wasting resources [7].

 The improvements in storage and computing performance support the AI computing model, which is growing in scale and complexity with the advent of AI cloud-based services.
 For example, there were 7 ExaFLOPS and 60 million parameters in Microsoft's Resnet of 2015.
 Baidu used 20 ExaFLOPS and 300 million parameters when training their deep speech system in 2016.
-In 2017, the Google NMT used 105 ExaFLOPS and 8.7 billion parameters [7].
+In 2017, the Google NMT used 105 ExaFLOPS and 8.7 billion parameters [8].
 New characteristics of AI computing are requiring an evolution of data center network.